IsabelCasPe/Math-Dynamics/README.md

 The LaTeX presentation ([flordavida.pdf](flordavida.pdf)) provides a rigorous mathematical foundation.

 ## Acknowledgments
-- Thanks to Prof. Castilho’s lecture notes for sparking inspiration.
-- To Loki, for throwing shade at the haters 😜 and winking at Artur Ávila 👀.
+- To Loki, for throwing shade at the haters © Ana Isabel Castillo & Loki, 2025
 - To the *Math-Dynamics* community for the vibrant support!

-© Ana Isabel Castillo & Loki, 2025

 # Schrödinger 3D – Math-Dynamics 🎥✨